Skip to content

 Pacing strategy: short sessions vs long sessions

-Marathon sessions (3+ hours) Avoid solo.
-Or use a mobile companion app to monitor your base while you're away from the desktop.
+Avoid solo.
+If you have to do it, use a mobile companion app to monitor your base while you're away from the screen.

 Mutation strategy for solo players

-Mutations multiply income, which is the single highest-ROI investment for solo players (since you have less raw cash flow than groups).
+Mutations multiply income โ€” that's the highest-ROI investment you can make, especially solo since you have less raw cash flow than groups.

-1. Gold (1.25x) — cheap, quick payback
+1. Gold (1.25x) โ€” cheap, quick payback

-2. Diamond (2x) — mid-tier, applies to your top brainrot first
+2. Diamond (2x) โ€” mid-tier, apply to your top brainrot first

-3. Cyber (11x event) — only during Cyber event; mandatory if active
+3. Cyber (11x event) โ€” only during the Cyber event; if it's active, it's mandatory

 Skip multi-mutation slots until you have enough income to mutate 4+ brainrots simultaneously.